benbalter/Infinite-Scroll/readme.md

 Features:

 * Works out-of-the-box for many popular WordPress themes -- just activate the plugin and scroll
-* Fully customizeable
+* Fully customizable to adapt to your site and theme
 * Requires no (hopefully) template hacking, only a knowledge of CSS selectors.
+* Relies on shared database of common themes to simplify installation process
+* Maintain local database of theme presets for all installed themes (shared across network on multisite installs)
 * Countless API endpoints to modify the behavior.
 * Backwards compatible: Will not break RSS readers, mobile devices, or browsers with javascript

 Full information on [infinite-scroll.com](http://www.infinite-scroll.com)